shelleylwang/goodreads-recommendations/README.md

 GoodReads is a massively popular site, averaging about 230 million views per month AND the book industry is expected to continue its impressive growth (SEMrush) (McLean).
 As such, GoodReads' ability to provide utility to a user is important to book industry profit.
 My research question is: can I build an accurate recommendation system for users?
 I will build two recommendation systems: a content-based recommender which takes in a book title and returns books similar to that book, and a collaborative filteirng recommender which finds users who are similar to each other and recommends what the others haven't read.

 ## Data Understanding
 My data can be found [here](https://mengtingwan.github.io/data/goodreads.html).
-It was scraped in 2017 by researches Wan and McAuley
+It was scraped in 2017 by researches Wan and McAuley.

+I use 4 datasets from them.
+1. The dataset 'meta_gr.csv' contains over 2.3 million rows.
+Each is an individual book, and it has columns with metadata such as isbn, description, links, authors, etc.
+2. The dataset 'goodreads_book_genres_initial.json' contains a list of the genres assigned to each book
+3. The dataset 'goodreads_book_authors.json' contains a list of all the author names assigned to each book
+4. The dataset 'goodreads_reviews_spoiler.json.gz' contains over 1.3 million individual rows.
+Each row is one user's text review and rating out of 5 for one specific book

 ## Data Preparation
+From my four datasets I was able to clean 3 datasets of interest for my two recommendation systems
+1. First I used dataset (1)

 ## Collaborative Filtering